PeeusD/AngreziAkhbaarUpDwnldr/README.md

 **Note: Add your BOT TOKEN and YOUR GROUP ID (can be integer or group name)**
 ## Redeploy the branch in your app.
 **Enjoy  ;)**

+# Jal Jeevan Gov Websites Scrapper
+## Scrapped All data from HTML tables and stored into CSV file.
+(Use cases)- helps in working with HTML pages.